kartiksrinivas007/kartiksrinivas007.github.io/content/more.md

 Thanks for checking out my site.

 I'm a master's student studying computers and math at [CMU MLD](https://www.ml.cmu.edu/).
 I enjoy working on practical problems -- which means I enjoy nasty heuristics, wrangling with datasets, and debugging model behaviors.
+I also work on research around safety and unlearning; you can find a few of my papers on the [publications](/publications/) page.

 I presently work on developing triton-kernels at [Goomba Lab](https://goombalab.github.io/).